BraxtonChatman/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-This repository contains two files written in Python to play the game Tic-Tac-Toe
+This repository contains two files written in Python to play the game Tic-Tac-Toe with an unbeatable CPU

-tictactoe.py is a text-based version that
+**tictactoe.py** is a text-based version that

-tictactoeGUI.py uses TKinter to implement a GUI
+**tictactoeGUI.py** uses TKinter to implement a GUI